Appliances · Resale guide

 Physical Preparation

-Thorough Cleaning is Key: This is the single biggest impact you can make.
-Clean the interior cavity thoroughly, removing all food splatters, grease, and smells.
-Use a microwave-safe cleaner or lemon/vinegar solution.
+Thorough Cleaning is Key: This is the easiest way to add value.
+Defrost and deep-clean the interior cavity, removing all food splatters and grease.
+Use a microwave-safe cleaner or a lemon-water solution.
+Clean the glass turntable, turntable ring, and grill stand.
 Wipe down the exterior, control panel, and door.
-A sparkling clean microwave shows care.
+A clean microwave looks well-maintained and hygienic.

 Documentation

-Gather All Papers: Find your original purchase bill, the warranty card (even if expired), and any service records.
-These build buyer trust and prove ownership.
+Gather All Records: Have your original purchase bill, warranty card (even if expired), and any service receipts ready.
+This builds immense buyer trust and can justify a higher asking price.
+It proves ownership and transparent history.

 Listing Photography